Theater 2013-14: Fantasy ‘Old Man, Old Moon’ opens Writers’ season; new home draws near

 Both of Writers’ performance venues are located in the northern Chicago suburb of Glencoe, along Lake Michigan’s shore.
 Three of this season’s productions – “The Old Man and the Old Moon,” “Hedda Gabler” and “Days Like Today” — will be staged at the company’s larger venue, 325 Tudor Court.
 “Port Authority” and “The Dance of Death” will be given in the smaller space at the rear of Books on Vernon, 664 Vernon Ave.
 The theaters are also accessible via the Metra Union Pacific North line, Glencoe stop.

 Writers’ Theatre was founded in 1992 “to explore productions in which the word on the page and the artists that bring the word to life hold primary importance.”
-As the company enters its third decade, plans are underway for a new theater building to be erected on the site of the present main stage on Tudor Court.
+As the company enters its third decade, plans are moving forward for the new theater building on the site of the present main stage on Tudor Court.

 The new theater center is being designed by 2011 MacArthur Fellow Jeanne Gang and Chicago’s Studio Gang Architects.
 In July, the National Endowment for the Arts named Writers’ Theatre and the Village of Glencoe as joint recipients of an Our Town grant of $100,000 to support the design project.

 - Details and ticket info for the complete season: Get it at WritersTheatre.org